seanpm2001/AI2001_Docs/Docs/Datasets/Types/Linguistics/!OldVersions/README/English/USA/README.txt

 <details open><summary><p><b>Click/tap here to expand/collapse this section</b></p></summary>

 There are plans to support all language families, starting with major ones, and the most threatened ones.
-THis means that there will be support for over 8,570 languages, including Pidgin languages, extinct languages, ancient/classical languages, dialects, and sign languages.
+This means that there will be support for over 8,570 languages, including Pidgin languages, extinct languages, ancient/classical languages, dialects, and sign languages.

 This is a very long term goal that will require a lot of community work.
 The current documented language families include:

-Total languages (as of 2023, Friday, October 20th) `108` / `~8,570` (`001.26%`)
+Total languages (as of 2023, Wednesday, October 25th) `110` / `~8,570` (`001.28%`)

 <details open><summary><p><b>Click/tap here to expand/collapse the language family tree</b></p></summary>